mxtommy/Kip/README.md

 **Work**
 1. Fire up your local dev instance with CLI using `ng serve --configuration=dev --serve-path=/` to enable the debugger map file loading.
-2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/` and voila!
+2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/`
+3. Voila!
+You can build, test and fix.

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*

 **Publish**
-1. Once done with your work, from your fork's working Branch, make a GitHub pull request to have your code reviewed, merged and part of the next release.
+1. Once done with your work, from your fork's working branch, make a GitHub pull request to have your code reviewed, merged and part of the next release.

 Or